dmauser/Lab/RS-ER-VPN-Gateway-Transit/README.md

-# Transit between ExpressRoute and VPN using Route Server
+# Transit between ExpressRoute and Azure VPN using Route Server

 **Contents**